 231. INTRODUCTION TO PUBLIC ADMINISTRATION.
-Consult supplementary announcement.
+Fall term.
 Credit three hours.
 Open to sophomores and upperclassmen.
-Pre-requisite, Government 101 or consent of instructor.
+Prerequisite, Government 101 or consent of instructor.
 M W F 12.
-Mr.
+Mr. DOTSON.

-An introduction to public administration.
-An elementary examination of key concepts in organization and administrative procedure.
-An extensive study of departmental systems, regulatory commissions, government corporations, the civil service, and the basic problems of these agencies.
+An introduction to American public administration.
+An elementary examination of key concepts in organization, administrative procedure, and human relations in cooperative activity.
+An extensive study of the national administrative establishment, including the Executive Office of the President, the departmental system, the regulatory commissions, the government corporations, the civil service, and the basic problems of these agencies.

-[234.
-PUBLIC ADMINISTRATION AND PUBLIC POLICY.
+234. PUBLIC ADMINISTRATION AND PUBLIC POLICY.
 Spring term.
 Credit three hours.
 Open to sophomores and upperclassmen.
 Prerequisite, Government 101 or consent of instructor.
 M W F 2.
 Mr. DOTSON.
-Not offered in 1957-1958.]